-Art and Texture Informed by Nature
+Art Informed by the Natural World

 Vision and Artist Statement